teuben/DataComb/Preparation.md

 `DC_script.py` is.

-NOTE:  MAC users may need to install the needed command `realpath` via "brew install coreutils" for configure to work.
+NOTE:  Mac users may need to install the needed command `realpath` via "brew install coreutils" for configure to work.

 ## Step 3: (Optional but Recommended) Permanently Set Up Your CASA Environment

-We recommend to place your version of this the following line in your `~/.casa/config.py` file so that this is automatically done for each CASA session.
+We recommend to place your version of the following line in your `~/.casa/config.py` file so that this is automatically done for each CASA session.

 ```python
 execfile("/users/user/DataComb/DC_locals.py")
 ```

-where the path should be the path to where `DC_locals.py` is on your machine.
+where the path should be the path to `DC_locals.py` on your machine.

 ## Benchmark

-Some of these tests take a long time (many hours), so for the GMC skymodel-b we have a shortened version (GMC-bench) that will run with fewer data and fewer iterations, just to validate the process (choises of CASA, analysisUtils and astropy could play a role here).
+Some of these tests take a long time (many hours), so for the GMC skymodel-b we have a shortened version (GMC-bench) that will run with fewer data and fewer iterations, just to validate the process (choices of CASA, analysisUtils and astropy could play a role here).

 ```python